 Students receiving a deficient grade in a course may repeat the course one time.
 Failure to successfully complete a course taken a second time will result in dismissal from the program.
 The last grade received is counted in the cumulative grade point average.
-For additional information, contact the Office of Academic and Student Affairs for Pharmacy Programs, or the Registrar.
+For additional information, contact the Registrar.